spencertipping/ni/README.md

     data.

     ADVANCED
-    filepart://64:foo   Contents of file 'foo' beginning at byte 64 zip://file.zip      List contents of zip archive (each is a ni URL) tar://file.tar      List contents of tar archive (also handles tgz etc) 7z://file.7z        List contents of 7z archive
+    fileseek://64:foo   Contents of file 'foo' beginning at byte 64 filepart://5:2:foo  Two bytes of file 'foo' starting at byte 5 zip://file.zip      List contents of zip archive (each is a ni URL) tar://file.tar      List contents of tar archive (also handles tgz etc) 7z://file.7z        List contents of 7z archive